Wage growth: Overview

-The recent trend of wage growth began in the 1800s due to the significant technological improvement (known as Industrial Revolution) as well as the growing size of the labour force in which phrase is known as the Solow phrase based on Solow's growth model in 1956.
-As a result of the improvements, labour productivity in businesses has significantly increased, resulting in a rapid rise in the wage growth in most of the advanced countries.
-However, this economic trend has dramatically changed since many countries have experienced low wage growth due to the Global Financial Crisis (GFC) in 2008.
-Although the attempt to recovering GDP and achieving lower unemployment rates in advanced countries after the GFC, many countries are still experiencing low wage growth rates.
-The International Labour Organisation reported that global wage growth has been slowing down reaching the lowest growth rate from 2.4 per cent in 2016 to 1.8 per cent in 2017 claiming that in spite of the recently increased investment in capital, the weak labour productivity has been the main issue that contributes to the current sluggish GDP resulting in the low wage growth.
+A consistent trend of real wage growth began in the 1800s, when the Industrial Revolution started a trend of technological improvements, often resulting in improved productivity.

+In recent years, real wage growth has tended to be less, perhaps due to thehe 2008 financial crisis and perhaps because, as Robert Solow implied, greater dependence on technology is sometimes counterproductive.
+Many countries are still experiencing low wage growth rates.
+The International Labour Organization reported that global wage growth has been slowing down, reducing to 2.4 per cent in 2016 and 1.8 per cent in 2017 claiming that in spite of the recently increased investment in capital, the weak labour productivity has been the main issue that contributes to the current sluggish GDP resulting in the low wage growth.
 Generally, low productivity growth and increased global competition have been identified for the recent slow wage growth, which prevents from sustainable economic growth.
 The Economic Policy Institute reports that the current sluggish wage growth and lower labour productivity are driven by the abandonment of full employment as more flexible employment styles have become accepted due to the significant progress in automation, technological change and increasing global production integration.
 Lower labour productivity results in a weak investment into capitals describing the lower total factor productivity growth.
-Businesses often attempt to increase their efficiency (known as multifactor productivity) by increasing their shares into capitals, however, the economic impacts contribute to the employers whilst the employees experience fewer impacts from the investment.
+Businesses often attempt to increase their efficiency (known as multifactor productivity) by increasing their shares into capitals, however, the economic impacts contribute to the employers while the employees experience fewer impacts from the investment.
 Wage growth is not necessarily impacted by fluctuations in unemployment rates however, it depends on how the wage growth is measured in calculations.